perpetualintelligence/docs/docfx_project/README.md

-This is the docfx project to generate the documentation website for all the Perpetual Intelligence L.L.C. managed services, frameworks, tools, and protocols.
+This is the [docfx](https://dotnet.github.io/docfx/) project to generate the documentation website for all our managed services, frameworks, tools, and protocols.